 We are in the thick of earnings season and as we discussed last week, the pace of dividend growth is ramping up for Canadian dividend stocks.

 February is the busiest month of the year for Canadian Dividend All Stars, and this week there are five companies expected to raise dividends.
+So, if you're someone who is looking to buy Canadian stocks for dividend growth, this will be an exciting time for you.

 That number would have been eight, but more on that later.
 First, let's take a look at all the action from last week.